GJNorman/Picamera2-as-Opencv-Class/README.md

 # Picamera2-as-Opencv-Class
-Class for interfacing Picamera2 into Opencv
+Class for interfacing Picamera2 library into Opencv

+This adds opencv compatibility for the Raspberry pi Camera Module 3

 example usage